Tarangire National Park Family Safaris 149

 Easy drive from Arusha or Lake Manyara following a surfaced road to within 7km (four miles) of the main entrance gate; can continue on to Ngorongoro Crater and the Serengeti.

 Charter flights from Arusha and the Serengeti.

 What to do

 - Guided walking safaris.

-- Day trips to Maasai and Barabaig villages, as well as to the hundreds of ancient rock paintings in the vicinity of Kolo on the Dodoma Road.
+- Day trips to the villages of Maasai and Barabaig where you’ll see hundreds of ancient rock paintings in Kolo which is locatd on the Dodoma Road.

-Year round but dry season (June - September) for sheer numbers of animals.
+Year round, but dry season (June to September) is recommended